Current Status of Lake Elsinore

 In 2015, in an effort to be proactive and prepared, the City partnered with the Lake Elsinore & San Jacinto Watersheds Authority (LESJWA) launched Lake Watch 2015 to create awareness and engage the community, local and regional resource agencies and private businesses to take part in our efforts to prepare for and address the vulnerability of Lake Elsinore.

 The City started its Lake Watch efforts to get prepared and regularly inform the community about the health and concerns of our most valuable asset - Lake Elsinore.
 While the City and the Elsinore Valley Municipal Water District each spend more than $750,000 per year to add 5 million gallons of recycled water to the lake each day, it is not enough to offset evaporation.
 Last year, the City was in the midst of its 6th year of a severe drought with rainfall well below the average for the last five years.
-As a result, the lake's water level declined to its lowest levels since early 1993.
-As a result, Lake Elsinore was extremely vulnerable to algae blooms and subsequent fish kills.
+As a result, the lake's water level declined to its lowest levels since early 1993 and was extremely vulnerable to algae blooms and subsequent fish kills.
 At this time, we suffered our first detected blue-green algae bloom.